Interested in Bridge Lessons? Contact Patti Lee for more information.

 Patti has taught bridge to thousands of students of all ages.
 She is currently teaching at Country Clubs in Toronto and onboard cruise ships around the world.

 In 2011, Patti Lee, Barbara Seagram and a group of 50 docked in Phnom Penh.
 We had sailed along the Mekong River and we were armed with clothing, pens, notebooks, rulers, sharpeners, toys, pencils, stickers and anything else you can dream of.
 The others in the group had generously agreed to each bring an extra suitcase and they either filled it or we filled it with donations from others in Toronto and surrounding areas.
 Patti found out about a local Gravenhurst resident, Lisa McCoy.
 Lisa was known to have dedicated the last few years to being on the ground in Cambodia (Phnom Penh and in remote villages in the provinces of Battambang and Takeo) for six months per year.
-Working alongside Lisa is Pauline Johns.
-Both are Board Members of AMFW and Founders & Operators of BLT, who conduct the work of these organizations.
+Volunteering alongside Lisa was Pauline Johns from Australia.
 Other groups had built two schools in Takeo province.
-Pauline and Lisa ensure that all funds raised go to the cause and every penny is accounted for carefully.
+Pauline and Lisa ensured that all funds raised go to the cause and every penny is accounted for carefully.

 We discovered that there was a programme whereby we could arrange to buy bicycles for the children of Cambodia. $50.00 per bicycle allowed the parts to be purchased in China and put together by a local bike seller in Cambodia.
 The children signed a commitment that they would continue going to school if they were given a bicycle and there was also a provision for maintenance of the bicycle should it need repair.
 This was all part of the $50.00.